fommil/fpmortals/manuscript/under-review.md

 specific features.

-If you need to write generic code that works for a wide range of number types, prefer [spire](https://github.com/non/spire) to the standard library.
+If you need to write generic code that works for a wide range of number types, prefer [spire](https://github.com/non/spire) to the stdlib.
 Indeed, in the next chapter we will see that concepts such as having a zero element, or adding two values, are worthy of their own typeclass.

 ### Implicit Resolution